dylanesque/Cheatsheets/css.md

 - `vw` DOES NOT count the scrollbar in it's calculation!

+# Grid

+- When it comes to grid alignment:

+> "justify-content applies to the grid structure, changing the columns. justify-items applies to the child elements, without affecting the shape of the grid."

+- When using `minmax()` to set variable grid dimensions, the flexible unit must be LAST: `minmax(250px, 1fr)`

+- To add colored dividers to a grid layout, you need to remove the gap and add padding, and then carefully add in borders.

 # Hiding Content

 - Hiding content via `display: none` or not rendering in React?
 These options have minute performance tradeoffs (speed vs memory), but either one is generally fine.